Battle of Corregidor (1945): Strategy for recapture

-Corregidor in 1945—though it lacked in importance to the defensive strategy of the Japanese that it previously had held for the Americans in early 1942—remained a formidable sentinel to the entrance to Manila Bay.
+Corregidor in 1945—though it lacked the importance to the Japanese defensive strategy that it previously had held for the Americans in early 1942—remained a formidable sentinel to the entrance to Manila Bay.
 Consequently, American planners thought it merited a separate attack.

-MacArthur's strategy was to make a combined amphibious and airborne assault—among the most difficult of all modern military maneuvers—to retake the island.
-Although this particular plan of action had been used to good effect during the Luzon landings, the airborne phase was risky.
+MacArthur's strategy was to make a combined amphibious and airborne assault—among the most difficult modern military maneuvers—to retake the island.
+Although this particular action plan had been used well during the Luzon landings, the airborne phase was risky.
 As small as it was, at just over five square miles, the tadpole-shaped island made a difficult target for a parachute drop.

-Complicating the strategy, was that the paratroopers were required to land on a hill known as 'Topside', the island's foremost dominant terrain feature.
+Complicating the strategy was that the paratroopers were required to land on a hill known as 'Topside', the island's foremost dominant terrain feature.
 MacArthur's staff balked at the proposal, but on the other hand, there was little choice.
-From 'Topside', the Japanese could dominate all possible amphibious landing sites.
+The Japanese could dominate all possible amphibious landing sites from 'Topside'.
 The American premise was that the Japanese would certainly not expect an airborne landing on such an unlikely target.

 The role of recapturing the Rock went to the 503rd Parachute Regimental Combat Team (503rd PRCT) of Lieutenant Colonel George M. Jones and elements of Major General Roscoe B. Woodruff's 24th Infantry Division, the same units which undertook the capture of Mindoro island.
 The 503rd PRCT included the 503rd Parachute Infantry Regiment, Co.
 C, 161st Airborne Engineer Battalion and elements of the 462nd Parachute Field Artillery Battalion with 75 mm pack howitzers.
 They were airlifted by C-47 aircraft of the 317th Troop Carrier Group.
 The amphibious assault was by the reinforced 3rd Battalion, 34th Infantry Regiment, carried by Landing Craft Mechanized (LCMs) of the 592nd Engineer Boat and Shore Regiment.

 Battle

 Bombardment

 On 23 January 1945, the aerial bombing to soften up the defenses on Corregidor commenced.
 Daily strikes by heavy bombers of the United States Army Air Forces (USAAF) continued until 16 February, with 595 ST of bombs dropped.
 Estimated figures since the bombing campaign started up to 24 February showed 2,028 effective sorties, with 3163 ST of bombs dropped on Corregidor.

 On 13 February, the United States Navy added to the bombardment, with cruisers and destroyers shelling from close to shore and braving sporadic Japanese artillery counterfire, with minesweepers operating around the island by the next day.
-The softening up, or gloucesterizing (so-called after an intense pre-invasion bombardment of Cape Gloucester the previous December), of the island lasted for three more days.
+The Island softening up, or gloucesterizing (so-called after an intense pre-invasion bombardment of Cape Gloucester the previous December), lasted three more days.